Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

           <h3>Clinical fitting &amp; dynamic alignment</h3>
           <p>
-            Back at the clinic, the prosthetist evaluates comfort and movement with the user, adjusts alignment, and continues refining the system as it is used in real life.
+            Back at the clinic, the prosthetist evaluates comfort and movement with the user, adjusts alignment, and continues refining the prosthetic system as it is used in real life.
           </p>
         </div>
       </div>